Improving the Effectiveness of Chemotherapy for Breast CancerFebruary 11th, 2019

 The group are now seeking funding to run a clinical trial which combines two drugs – a PARP inhibitor and an Aurora A inhibitor.
 This combination therapy is likely to more effectively target the breast cancer cells than current chemotherapy.

 Aurora A and TPX2 are not the only genes that are implicated in PARP inhibitor drug resistance.
-NBCF-funded research at Sydney’s Garvan Institute of Medical Research by Associate Professor Andrew Burgess has identified a gene called MASTL that is also important in recovery from DNA damage.
+NBCF-funded research at ANZAC Research Institute by Associate Professor Andrew Burgess has identified a gene called MASTL that is also important in recovery from DNA damage.

 “MASTL has strong links with Aurora A, so this new study is very exciting.” said A/Prof Burgess.
 “Importantly, MASTL is over-expressed in up to 45% of triple-negative breast cancer cases suggesting that it could be a valuable target for a large number of patients.”